Simple Plan (album)

 Simple Plan is the third studio album by Canadian rock band Simple Plan, released on February 12, 2008.
 The album was a large musical departure from the band's previous albums, as its theme was more love-based than teen angst.
+It is also the band's first full-length album to carry a Parental Advisory label.
 It reached number 2 on the Canadian album charts, number 14 on the US Billboard 200 and charted in the top 10 worldwide in countries including Australia, Austria, Brazil, Sweden and Switzerland.

 Background

 Simple Plan released their second album Still Not Getting Any... in October 2004.
 In July 2005, vocalist Pierre Bouvier said that while they hadn't written any new material, he expected them to release a new record by mid 2006.
 Touring in support of Still Not Getting Any... concluded in February 2006 with a European trek.
 Bouvier said the band aimed to write new material for around three months, and have a new record out by the end of the year.
 Instead, the band took a break in March, and began writing every day since April.

 Bouvier and Comeau wrote material together in a room using Pro Tools with programmed drums, eventually coming up with demos.
 By November, they had 70–80 ideas for new songs, which had been written between Montreal, San Diego and Barbados, and 10–11 completed ones.
 Major label Atlantic Records, which the group were signed to, said the band were going to enter a recording studio in November.
 However, the members weren't impressed by the material they had up to this point and delayed they recording plans, much to the chagrin of Atlantic.